miguelmalvarez/downloadTwitterPictures/README.md

 # downloadTwitterPictures

-_Library to download the pictures from a given twitter account or a given hashtag._
+_Library to download the pictures from a given Twitter account or a given hashtag._

 ## Basic usage